 My best mentors have chosen to guide the mentee process; by sitting down on day 1 and helping me set goals for the next few months.
 Then they actively held me accountable and tracked my goals — and set up follow-up meetings.

 In some settings, it’s far more appropriate for the mentee to drive the engagements.
 I have a new mentor based out of San Francisco and we were matched relatively informally.
 He agreed to mentor me; now we connect when I run into an obstacle and he provides me with his insight and experience.
 This mentorship works best when I drive the engagement and bring my problems to him.

 Factoring these thoughts into the equation, there are some fundamental steps to the mentor process which help both mentors and mentees get more from their time together.

-Step 1 — Understand what your mentee is looking for from you
+Step 1: Understand what your mentee is looking for

 The first part of the mentor’s process is to try and understand where they can add value to the mentorship.
-Understanding this stems from getting a clear articulation from the mentee as to what their goals and objectives are — and then finding the gaps with which the mentor can help.
+Understanding this stems from getting a clear articulation from the mentee as to what their goals and objectives are, and then finding the gaps where the mentor can help.

-Mentors bring experience to the table; that experience can be in years, or in applicable experience.
-Either way, mentors can often add most value because they have navigated the mentee’s path before.
+Mentors bring experience to the table; that experience can be in years, or applicable experience.
+Either way, mentors can often add value because they have navigated the mentee’s path before.